nickpoorman/tallship-manifest/README.md

 Emitted after the initial handshake.
 At this point, the registry will contain any services that were in the remote registry when the connection was established. --The remote registry sends a copy of their registry during the handshake.

+## m.on('heartbeat', function () {})

+Emitted after each heartbeat.
+This becomes useful when you want to know when / ensure any new registrations have been broadcast.

 # Thanks